 4. Add the flour, baking soda, salt and cinnamon.
 Stir

-5. The oatmeal goes in next, stir to combine then add the raisins.
-Mix well
+5. The oatmeal goes in next, stir to combine then add the raisins Combine until all of the ingredients

 6. Using a cookie scoop or a tablespoon, put dough onto the cookie sheets leaving about 2 inches between cookies.
 These do not spread much.